kammitama5/kammitama5.github.io/_posts/2018-12-31-Monday-December-31st.md

 - This year has been another year of really demonstrating grit and resilience.
 It has been hard, but very rewarding.
   I have been able to bounce back from so much, while discovering so much strength within my character that I never knew I had.
-I'm excited to see where it takes me.
+I'm excited to see where this ability to bounce back and keep going takes me.

 ## I have tremendous anxiety